-CEAT Limited outlines dividend TDS process under Income Tax Act
+CEAT Limited details dividend TDS rates and compliance under Income Tax Act

 *this image is generated using AI for illustrative purposes only.

-CEAT Limited has informed its shareholders about the tax deduction at source (TDS) provisions applicable to dividends distributed under the Income Tax Act, 2025.
-The company detailed the compliance requirements and tax rates applicable to both resident and non-resident shareholders for the financial year 2026-27.
+CEAT Limited has communicated the tax deduction at source (TDS) provisions applicable to dividends distributed under the Income Tax Act, 2025.
+The company outlined the compliance requirements and tax rates for resident and non-resident shareholders for the financial year 2026-27.
 The communication emphasizes the necessity of valid documentation to ensure appropriate tax deduction and avoid higher withholding rates.

 Resident Shareholders

-For resident individual shareholders, TDS will be deducted at 10% on the dividend amount, provided the shareholder holds a valid Permanent Account Number (PAN).
+For resident individual shareholders, TDS will be deducted at 10% on the dividend amount, provided the shareholder holds a valid Permanent Account Number (PAN) linked with Aadhaar.
 This deduction is governed by Section 393(1), Table Sr no. 7 of the Act.
 However, TDS will not apply if the aggregate dividend distributed during the financial year does not exceed ₹10,000.
 Shareholders wishing to claim exemption from TDS must submit Form 121 and other prescribed documents.

 If a shareholder does not hold a PAN or if the PAN is not linked with Aadhaar, the TDS rate increases to 20% as per Section 397(2) of the Act.
 Resident shareholders are advised to ensure their Aadhaar is linked to their PAN to avoid the higher rate.
 Forms such as Form 121 can be submitted electronically via depository participants NSDL or CDSL.